-Wichita legends tell us that the history of their people forms a cycle.
-With the world's creation, the gifts of corn and the bow and arrow were bestowed upon the people by the spirits of the first man and woman, Morning Star and the Moon.
+Wichita legends tell us that the history of our people forms a cycle.
+With the world’s creation, the gifts of corn and the bow and arrow were bestowed upon the people by the spirits of the first man and woman, Morning Star and the Moon.
 The cycle is complete with the days of darkness, when the earth becomes barren.
-Just as disaster seems eminent, the cycle begins again and the world is renewed through the new creation.
+Just as disaster seems, imminent, the cycle begins again, and the world is renewed through the new creation.

-Archaeologists believe that the heritage of the Wichitas may be traced back at least 800 years to the Washita River culture of central and western Oklahoma.
-Living along fertile valleys, these people resided in small villages of rectangular, mud plastered houses.
-Nearby were small gardens where women tilled and weeded corn, beans, and squash with hoes of buffalo leg and shoulder bones.
+Archaeologists believe that the heritage of the Wichita may be traced back to the Plains Village period of prehistory which began about 1200 years ago.
+The Plains Village cultures of the central and southern Plains, possibly related to the Wichita, inhabited a vast territory encompassing most of the present day states of Kansas, Oklahoma, and most of the northern half of Texas, including the panhandle.
+In central and western Oklahoma, one of these ancestral Wichita cultures, is known as the Washita River phase.
+Living along fertile valleys, these people resided in small villages of rectangular, mud-plastered houses.
+Nearby were small gardens where women tilled and weed corn, beans, and squash with hoes of buffalo leg and shoulder bones.
 Buffalo, elk, deer, and small game were hunted.
 Wild plants were collected for foods, medicines, and rituals.
-Tools were made from readily available stone, wood, bone, and antler.
+Tools were made from readily available stone, wood bone, and antler.
 Between A.D.
 1350 and 1450, some Washita River people began to build larger villages with circular grass houses, some of which were fortified.
 Others apparently moved northward to the Great Bend of the Arkansas, a land known to later Spanish explorers as Quivira.

-When first encountered by Francisco Vasquez de Coronado in 1541, the Quiviran ancestors of the Wichitas were following a way of life that continued into the eighteenth century.
+When first encountered by Francisco Vasquez de Coronado in 1541, the Quiviran ancestors of the Wichita were following a way of life that continued into the nineteenth century.
 Near their large grass house villages, women tilled their gardens while the men hunted buffalo and other game.
-Trade was extensive and included commodities such as glazed paint pottery, turquoise pendants, and shell beads from the Puebloan villages of New Mexico as well as bois d'arc and engraved pottery from Caddo settlements of northeastern Texas.
+Trade was extensive and included commodities such as glazed paint pottery, obsidian, turquoise pendants, shell beads from the Pueblo villages of New Mexico, as well as bois d’arc and engraved pottery from Caddo settlements of northeastern Texas.

 With the Spanish settlement of New Mexico and the arrival of French hunters and traders in the Mississippi Valley, the lives of the Wichita were profoundly affected.
-By acquiring horses from the Spanish colonies, the Wichitas were to follow herds of buffalo over a much wider range and to hunt them more efficiently.
-From the French towns in Louisiana, metal hoes, guns, and buckets reached the Wichitas.
-In some cases, these goods were used by the Wichitas in their own daily tasks.
-However, others were used to maintain or establish trading ties with such recently arrived Southern Plains peoples as the Comanches.
+By acquiring horses from the Spanish colonies, the Wichita could follow herds of buffalo over a much wider range and hunt them more efficiently.
+From the French towns in Louisiana, metal hoes, guns and buckets reached the Wichita.
+In some cases, these goods were used by the Wichita in their own daily tasks.
+However, others were used to maintain or establish trading ties with such recently arrived Southern Plains people as the Comanche.